Astrometric mock observations for determining the local dark matter density: Discussion

 \subsection{Validity of our galaxy modeling}

-We have to mention, however, that our analytical model to generate the mock data would be somewhat simplistic.
-For example, we assumed the galaxy model consisting of the 15 visible matter components.
-Such modeling may not necessarily well represent the real Galaxy. \citet{bab:12I,brh:12III,bab:12II} have recently discussed that the Galactic disk is composed of a lot of continuous ``mono-abundance sub-populations" and that there are no distinct thin/thick disks.
-If this is the case, the stellar classification by \citet[][Table \ref{model} in this paper]{fhp:06} may not be suitable.
+We have to mention, however, that our analytical model for generating the mock data is somewhat simplistic.
+For example, we assumed that the galaxy model consists of the 15 visible matter components.
+This modeling may not necessarily well represent the real Galaxy. \citet{bab:12I,brh:12III,bab:12II} have recently discussed that the Galactic disk is composed of a lot of continuous ``mono-abundance sub-populations" and that there are no distinct thin/thick disks.
+If this is the case, the stellar classification provided in \citet[][Table \ref{model} in this paper]{fhp:06} may not be suitable.
 In addition, as an observational difficulty, even if data are accurate and precise enough, it may be laborious to pick out kinematically homogeneous tracer stars and to verify the homogeneity.
 Contaminated tracer samples can lead to ill-determined LDMDs \citep[e.g.,][]{kg:89II,kg:89III}.
 This also needs reliable stellar population synthesis theory and spectroscopic observations.

-The tracer in our study was modelled to have the uniform density and velocity distributions in a $z$-plane.
-Actually, stellar density and velocity dispersions in the Galaxy vary in the radial direction with scale radii of $\sim3.0~{\rm kpc}$ \citep[e.g.,][]{lf:89,bab:12II}.\footnote{\citet{brh:12III} have observationally shown that the scale radii of vertical velocity dispersions are as long as $\sim7.1~{\rm kpc}$.} Therefore, if tracer-sampling regions are too wide, the kinematic homogeneity for the tracer can be broken in actual observations (see G11).
+The tracer in our study was modeled to have uniform density and velocity distributions in a $z$-plane.
+But, stellar density and velocity dispersions in the Galaxy vary in the radial direction with scale radii of $\sim3.0~{\rm kpc}$ \citep[e.g.,][]{lf:89,bab:12II}.\footnote{\citet{brh:12III} have observationally shown that the scale radii of vertical velocity dispersions are as long as $\sim7.1~{\rm kpc}$.} Therefore, if tracer-sampling regions are too wide, the kinematic homogeneity for the tracer can be broken in actual observations (see G11).

 If our modeling can represent the real Galaxy well, our mock observations may be used to calibrate erroneously determined LDMDs.
 An advantageous point of astrometric observations is that observational uncertainties are already known.
 Therefore, even if sufficiently precise data are not available, our method can estimate magnitudes of under/overestimation of the ill-determined LDMDs by applying the known astrometric errors to the mock data.